Valeria Coal Project

 Key components of the project approvals

-EPBC Act Referral to the Commonwealth Department of Agriculture, Water and the Environment (DAWE) will enable a decision as to whether the project constitutes a ‘controlled action’ and whether assessment is required under the EPBC Act 1999.
-Public comment on the EPBC Act Referral can be made at this stage.
+Five EPBC Act Referrals, covering the mine site and associated infrastructure, have been lodged with the Commonwealth Department of Agriculture, Water and the Environment (DAWE) to enable a decision as to whether the project constitutes a ‘controlled action’ and whether further assessment is required under the EPBC Act.
+Copies of the EPBC Act Referrals can be accessed for review and comment on DAWE's website.

-The ToR is to be developed in consultation with OCG, various state government departments, local government and DAWE to define the content requirements for the Environmental Impact Statement (EIS) and other approval application material.
-Public comment on the Draft ToR can be made at this stage.
+The ToR has been developed in consultation with OCG, various state government departments, local government and DAWE to define the content requirements for the Environmental Impact Statement (EIS) and other approval application material.
+Public comment on the Draft ToR will be available on the Office of Coordinator General’s (OCG) website from 27 August 2022.

 The EIS is to be submitted in accordance with the SDPWO Act, providing information on the existing environmental, social and economic values of the project area, potential impacts to these values that may result from the project, and measures proposed to mitigate and manage those potential impacts.